 Management Information Systems

-The Bachelor of Science (B.S.) degree provides sufficient background and skills to support a successful career in technical computing (for example, programmer, systems analyst, or systems designer), systems or network administration, database administration, information technology management, sales, or technical sales support.
+North Dakota State University's MIS program is a unique collaborative effort by the faculty of two distinct disciplines: business administration and computer science.
+The Bachelor of Science degree provides sufficient background and skills to support a successful career in technical computing (e.g., as a programmer, systems analyst, systems designer, etc.), systems or network administration, database administration, information technology management, sales or technical sales support.

 Plan of Study

 Please note this is a sample plan of study and not an official curriculum.
 Actual student schedules for each semester will vary depending on start year, education goals, applicable transfer credit, and course availability.
 Students are encouraged to work with their academic advisor on a regular basis to review degree progress and customize an individual plan of study.

 |Gen Ed Cultural Diversity||3||PSYC 111 or SOC 110||3|